SuyeshBadge/fixin5mins/memory-bank/activeContext.md

   - Expanded mock content system with high-quality topic templates
   - Updated package.json with new test scripts

-- Created a daily posting scheduler:
-  - Implemented random time generation for morning (6-11 AM) and evening (4-9 PM) posts
+- Enhanced post scheduler with optimal posting times:
+  - Implemented day-specific optimal time configuration based on Instagram research
-  - Created template rotation system to avoid using the same template consecutively
+  - Created a system to select from researched optimal posting slots for each day
+  - Added small random variations (±15 minutes) to maintain unpredictability
-  - Added state persistence to track last used templates and scheduled times
+  - Updated state management to track scheduled optimal time slots
-  - Set up automatic rescheduling at midnight for new random post times
-  - Created comprehensive documentation for setup and production deployment
-  - Added proper error handling and logging for the scheduling process
+  - Enhanced logging to show the optimal time selection process

 - Created a new motivation-accent template:
   - Implemented a clean design with cream/beige background and bold typography